Denmark recorded a Current Account surplus of 8.80 percent of the country's Gross Domestic Product in 2021. source: EUROSTAT

-Current Account to GDP in Denmark averaged 2.09 percent from 1980 until 2019, reaching an all time high of 8.90 percent in 2014 and a record low of -6 percent in 1986.
+Current Account to GDP in Denmark averaged 2.41 percent of GDP from 1980 until 2021, reaching an all time high of 8.90 percent of GDP in 2014 and a record low of -6 percent of GDP in 1986.
 This page provides - Denmark Current Account to GDP - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Denmark Current Account to GDP - values, historical data and charts - was last updated on March of 2021.
+Denmark Current Account to GDP - values, historical data and charts - was last updated on October of 2022.

-Current Account to GDP in Denmark is expected to reach 6.50 percent by the end of 2020, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Denmark Current Account to GDP is projected to trend around 6.80 percent in 2021 and 7.00 percent in 2022, according to our econometric models.
+Current Account to GDP in Denmark is expected to reach 7.90 percent of GDP by the end of 2022, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Denmark Current Account to GDP is projected to trend around 7.50 percent of GDP in 2023, according to our econometric models.